LocalGovIMS/localgov-ims-website/features/index.markdown

 navTitle: Features
 ---

-> The open source IMS has been designed and built as a minimum viable system, meeting the common and priority needs of councils.
+> The open-source IMS has been designed and built as a minimum viable system, meeting the common and priority needs of councils.
 Here we example some of the current features of the system.

 ## Dashboard